-The Aquarium, in conjunction with the Audubon Aquatic Center, Freeport-McMoRan Audubon Species Survival Center, is home to thousands of species.
-It also aids in the research, rescue and conservation of many from the Gulf, including U.S. fisheries.
-The Aquarium also facilitates in releasing sea turtles into the wild as a coordinator of the Louisiana Marine Mammal and Sea Turtle Rescue.
+With being in conjunction with the Audubon Aquatic Center, Freeport-McMoRan Audubon Species Survival Center is home to thousands of species and aids in the research, rescue, and conservation of many from the Gulf, including U.S. fisheries.
+The Aquarium also facilitates releasing sea turtles into the wild as a coordinator of the Louisiana Marine Mammal and Sea Turtle Rescue.

-Things You Need to Know When Visiting the Audubon Aquarium of the Americas
+What Do I Need to Know About Visiting the Audubon Aquarium of the Americas?

 Admission to the Aquarium includes entrance into the Entergy IMAX Theater.
 You can purchase tickets online or at the door.
 The cost for tickets are $29.95(+tax) for adults, $21.95(+tax) for children 2-12 and $24.95(+tax) for 65.

 Be sure to get your tickets for additional adventures like the Reef Rescue interactive virtual reality experience for just $6.

 Keep in mind; an Audubon Nature Institute Membership is a great way to save money.
 Memberships include entrance to all of the Audubon Nature institute facilities for an entire year, including the Audubon Zoo.